 How Does Surgical Orthodontic Treatment Work?

-Braces or aligners are used to position the teeth in preparation for surgery.
+Braces or aligners are used to align the teeth and prepare the bite for surgery.
+Proper tooth positioning allows the jaws to fit together correctly after surgery.

 Jaw Surgery

-After healing, orthodontic treatment continues to fine-tune your bite and ensure optimal results.
+After surgery and healing, orthodontic treatment continues to refine the bite and optimize alignment for long-term stability and function.

 What Are the Benefits of Surgical Orthodontics?